 Expert breeders or those who are leaning towards mixing and matching some purebred strains should have a good background of the basics of sativas and Indicas.
 In this way, errors and problems will be minimized or even eradicated and a new breed of marijuana can be brought upon to this world.

 Non Hybrid Cannabis Seeds

-As we all know, the two major types of marijuana strains include sativas and indicas.
+As we all know, the two major types of marijuana strains include sativas and Indicas.
 These two are very much different from each other especially on its function as a marijuana plant.
-Governing factors that set them apart from each other includes plant structure, recreational and medicinal effects, length of flowering phase, and other more contributing parameters.
+Governing factors that set them apart from each other include plant structure, recreational and medicinal effects, length of flowering phase, and other more contributing parameters.